If you are looking for something more from your wedding gift list, if you’re not...

-Today I am delighted to welcome our resident flower expert Tracey from Campbell’s Flowers back to the blog to chat all about finding your wedding florist.
-IRead on for vital information on budget, styles and different services, and some absolutely stunning images of Tracey’s latest designs.
+As your wedding planning moves along you will soon find yourself thinking about one of my favourite aspects, the flowers.
+There is so much choice when it comes to choosing your blooms for your wedding, but what about choosing your florist?
+Today I am delighted to welcome our resident flower expert Tracey from Campbell’s Flowers back to the blog to chat all things flowers and finding your ideal wedding florist.
+Read on for vital information on budget, styles and different services, and some absolutely stunning images of Tracey’s designs.

 So, without further ado, let’s press on with our hints, tips and advice on how to find your wedding florist and what to look for in general.